joshuavictorchen/autologic/readme.md

 > [!NOTE]
 > **This is a minimum viable prototype product.** The main code is untested spaghetti.
 The documentation is simply this README file.
 It will be cleaned and made more generally applicable after it's gained some field experience at actual events.

-All names found in the sample files and documentation within this repository are fictional and have been randomly generated.

 ## Retrieval and usage

 1. Download `autologic.exe` from the latest release on the [releases page](https://github.com/joshuavictorchen/autologic/releases/).